Driving Platform Modernization Through Strategy

 The existing UI lacked clear form validation patterns and concise messaging to help schedulers identify and resolve errors.
 Schedulers could not determine whether the information entered was a duplicate, invalid, or acceptable record.

 The delivered designs included inline field validations with error helper text that is representative of the proposed content guidelines.
-For fields with conditional rules and structured data, we used success and error icons to clearly communicate the validation status.
+For fields with conditional rules and structured data, we used iconography to clearly communicate the validation status.

 I rolled off the project before the application was released.
-Usability testing did yield positive results, with schedulers indicating the following ratings:
+The goal is to begin beta testing for time to complete the form.

 I handed off the project to another designer, as I onboarded to the client's customer-facing platform.
 The plan for this application was to wrap up more features and create a rollout plan for beta users.
 Eventually, the client would shutdown the legacy application and have all users use the next gen application.